 Thankfully and surprisingly, Uncle Garry and I never did meet a bear.
 The fact that I never once worried about it, only speaks to the bliss of ignorance in childhood and how we, as kids, ever so unwittingly relinquish the entire burden of our well-being to the adults in our presence.
 And when I look back, so much of the fondness I have for my childhood is by virtue of that comfort; that comfort I took for granted, the comfort in someone else always worrying about those details, details I never would have even thought to consider.

-But Saskatoon berries aren't just for picking and popping in your mouth, pancakes or pies!
+But Saskatoon berries aren't just for picking and popping in your mouth, Saskatoon Berry Pancakes or Saskatoon Berry Pies!
 The nutty almond note in this cookie, enveloped in a sweet symphony of brown sugar, cinnamon, coconut and oaty goodness, makes these berries sing and elevates these soft oatmeal cookies to a point where they could share the stage with any Saskatoon berry pie.

 - 1 egg

-Preheat oven to 350 degrees F. Line a cookie sheet with parchment paper or spray with non-stick cooking spray.
+- Preheat oven to 350 degrees F/ 175 degrees C. Line a cookie sheet with parchment paper or spray with non-stick cooking spray.

 - Using an electric mixer, combine butter, sugars, egg, milk and almond extract until light and fluffy.